 Therefore, first one must lay the foundations for free, functional breathing and for the trust that the baseline normal breathing is a safe place to return to.

 Breathing is a sensitive instrument.
-That should be intervened with high respect.
+It should be intervened with high respect.

 Breathing Myth 5:

-This myth invokes conversation maybe the most of all.
+This myth invokes conversation maybe more than the others altogether.

 The idea of combining breath and movement in a yoga practice is not very old.
 It appears to be entirely a discovery of modern yoga and to derive from the beginning of the 20th century.
-When becoming modernised and starting to emphasise the asana practice (yoga’s postural and movement practice), modern yoga was strongly influenced by wrestling, bodybuilding and various gymnastics techniques.
+When becoming modernized and starting to emphasize the asana practice (yoga’s postural and movement practice), modern yoga was strongly influenced by wrestling, bodybuilding and various gymnastics techniques.

 I rest my case about authenticity and originality.